jared-sec/blog/_pages/about.md

 permalink: /about/
 ---
 ## Introduction
-Hello, I'm a cybersecurity professional with a deep focus on offensive security, cryptography, and systems-level engineering.
+Hello, I'm a cybersecurity professional with a deep focus on offensive security.
 I currently work in Operational Technology, helping secure and troubleshoot industrial environments, with expertise spanning networking, automation, and critical infrastructure systems.

 ## Education